Approximation of wave packets on the real line: Stretched Fourier basis

 in order to guarantee

-Our choice of $\lambda$ is \emph{optimal} in the sense that \eqref{eqn:lambdachoice} balances the two decaying exponential terms in \eqref{eq:sfbound}.
-For example, if we choose $\lambda>\lambda_{\textnormal{optimal}}$, then the second exponential term in \eqref{eq:sfbound} will decay faster, however this causes the first exponential term to decay slower as the $\omega$ term will be larger and compete against $n$.
-In other words, for $\lambda>\lambda_{\textnormal{optimal}}$, we will need more coefficients to reach the same desired $\varepsilon$, this can be seen in Fig.~\ref{fig:sombrero_compare}.

-Fig.~\ref{fig:sombrero_compare} shows that for $|a_{n}(\omega)| \geq 10^{-20}$, $\lambda_{\mathrm{optimal}} = 6.7861$.
-If we chose $\lambda$ to be smaller than $\lambda_{\mathrm{optimal}}$ we would need to choose $n={\mathcal O}(\varepsilon^{-1})=\mathcal{O}(10^{20})$ in order to reach our desired accuracy, which is unrealistically large.
+Fig.~\ref{fig:sombrero_compare} demonstrates the dependence of the wave packet coefficients on the choice of $\lambda$.
+If we choose $\lambda$ to be smaller than $\lambda_{\mathrm{optimal}}$ we would need to choose $n={\mathcal O}(\varepsilon^{-1})=\mathcal{O}(10^{20})$ in order to reach our desired accuracy, which is unrealistically large.
 For $\lambda$ larger than our optimal value the brim of the sombrero lies lower but the thickness of the crown is greater and we need to choose large (at least, only linearly) $n$ to reach $10^{-20}$ accuracy.
 Thus even though we get spectral decay with stretched Fourier bases, this approach is extremely sensitive to how well we can define the optimal $\lambda$.
 This effect can also be seen theoretically in Theorem \ref{thm:sf}.

 In a more practical setting, a linear combination of wave packets is a more realistic approximate solution to the semi-classical TDSE and due to our current method of determining $\lambda_{\mathrm{optimal}}$ we need more knowledge about the exact solution before we can approximate it.
 Our analysis indicates that it is safer to overestimate $\lambda$ than to underestimate it, providing a clue to a good strategy for a linear combination of wave packets.
-The current practical limitations of stretched Fourier basis notwithstanding, the functions still hold significant potential due to their simplicity, fast calculation of coefficients using FFT and spectral rate of decay.
+The current practical limitations of stretched Fourier basis notwithstanding, the functions still hold significant potential due to their simplicity, fast approximation of coefficients using FFT and spectral rate of decay.